GrigoriyIsayev/group_5_challenge_2_cardio/README.md

 ![](Images/Monthly20202024.png)

-This project was a colaborration among the team members to bring one of our members work to life.
-We all took different roles and worked to build this Machine Learning Model to show case our findings.
+This project was a colaboration among the team members to bring one of our members work to life.
+We all took different roles and worked to build this Machine Learning Model to showcase our findings.
 We hope you stay healthy and enjoy our Machine Learning Algorithim.